rob-DEV/match-engine/README.md

 QUIT
 ```

-The engine will ACK new orders & report executions (both sides get an execution & the oe_client can currently self
+The engine will ACK new orders & report executions (both sides get an execution).
-match).

 ```
 Enter input: